Skip to main content

 Open LabOpen Lab Proctors

-These proctors work with CS101 staff members to help students who come to Open Lab complete their Homeworks.
+These proctors help students who come to Open Lab complete their Homeworks and Participation Projects.
 They also help to administer exams.
-We always ensure at least one CS101 staff member is in Open Lab, so proctors never have to work alone.

 Open Lab proctoring is excellent for students who like to work with others on a one-on-one basis or tutor.